Energy Services

 Acting NOW, with a streamlined design/build approach, puts you in the driver’s seat and ensures you can lock down–and stand behind–the budgets and timelines you promise to stakeholders.

-1. GRANTS, INCENTIVES, REBATES
+2. GRANTS, INCENTIVES, REBATES

-1. EFFICIENCY – STILL YIELDS MUCH LOW-HANGING FRUIT
+3. EFFICIENCY - STILL YIELDS MUCH LOW-HANGING FRUIT

-It’s common for cities to think they’ve done all the low-hanging fruit there is to do if you have completed a few efficiency upgrades over the last decade.
+1. It’s common for school districts to think they’ve done all the low-hanging fruit there is to do if you have completed a few efficiency upgrades over the last decade.
 Even in relatively new facilities or buildings that meet LEED standards, run times and automation settings often get modified or overridden with time.
 Plus, technology improvements and Title 24 building code standards have changed drastically in just the last few years, particularly when it comes to ventilation standards or the electrification of natural gas-consuming equipment.

-1. PIECEMEAL & BREAKDOWN APPROACHES DON’T WORK
+4. PIECEMEAL & BREAKDOWN APPROACHES DON’T WORK

 Author: Thomas Jackson is Corporate Vice President for Sales & Major Projects for Climatec Energy Services.
 He holds a degree in Energy Resource Management & currently serves on the Board of Advisors for Sustainability & Technology at Eastern Illinois University.
 Climatec is a wholly owned LLC as part of the Robert BOSCH family of companies.